Fact checked

 Once debts are paid, specific gifts are distributed to named beneficiaries.
 It may take longer for some specific gifts to be distributed than others.
 For example, an executor would need to change the title on a piece of property or a vehicle before handing it over to the beneficiary.
 This may take more time than distributing a gift like a painting or piece of jewelry.
 General gifts are distributed following specific gifts.

 Finally, the leftover assets that remain (the residual estate) are distributed.
 Beneficiaries of the residual estate will receive their portion of the total assets remaining.
+If you haven't named beneficiaries for your residual estate, it will be distributed according to the inheritance laws of your province.

 Remember that any time you update your will, you’ll need to print, sign and witness it again to make it legally valid.
 Ensure that you store it in a safe place, inform your executor where you’ve stored it and register it with CanadaWillRegistry.org (if you’ve created your will with Willful, your first registry is free).